Azure-Samples/bc-community-samples/toll-device-app/README.md

     * flexibility of toll fee payment currency
 * provides fees payment accountability
     * permits can be checked on Ethereum blockchain
-    * payments can be checked on any ledger supported by [overhide.io](https://overhide.io)
+    * payments can be checked on any ledger provided by [ledger-based-authorizations](#ledger-based-authorizations)

 With respect to *the citizen bounty hunter* the system: